What Is Use Tax?

 What is exempt from use tax?

 If an item is exempt from sales tax in Vermont, it is exempt from use tax.
 Some categories of exempted items that most people are aware of are clothing and shoes, food, over-the-counter drugs, and medical equipment and supplies.
 It is impossible to list every item exempt from tax sold in an ever-evolving marketplace, but many categories of tangible personal property are listed in Vermont statute and regulation.
-Review the General Guidelines on Sales Tax: What Is Taxable and Exempt?
+Review the what is taxable and exempt?
 If in doubt about an item you’ve purchased, contact the Vermont Department of Taxes at 802-828-2551.

 How do I pay use tax?